 - 1.1 The Governors of Warwick Independent Schools Foundation (WISF) recognise their responsibilities under the Health & Safety at Work etc. Act 1974 and with specific reference to The Management of Health and Safety at Work Regulations 1992 (amended 1999) to identify foreseeable hazards within the workplace. - 1.2 Documented Risk Assessments (RAs) are a legal requirement for companies who have 5 or more employees.
 Once hazards are identified as posing a significant risk, they must be recorded and control measures implemented in order to reduce the risk to an acceptable level.
 This information must be shared, be a working/active document, regularly updated, easily available and referenced by employees when required. - 1.3 This policy applies to all employees, pupils, contractors and visitors at all WISF sites who may be at risk by activities carried out on site or when they travel to work at other sites.
-Suitable resources will be provided. - 1.4 This Policy will be reviewed annually by the Head of Health & Safety (HHS) or more frequently if required.
+Suitable resources will be provided. - 1.4 This Policy will be reviewed annually or after any significant change within the policy or procedure by the Health & Safety Manager (HSM) or more frequently if required.